mrTimofey/vue-admin/docs/fields.md

 ## Available field types

 Field types available out-of-the-box are described here.
-See [custom field types section](customization/custom-field-types.md) if you want to add a custom type.
+See [custom field types section](customization/custom-fields.md) if you want to add a custom type.

 All field types should support the following props:
 * `disabled` - disables user interaction
 * `value` - guess what
-* `object` - editing object

 ### array